schoenemeyer/rapids-handson/README.md

-## Handson on Rapipds
+## Handson on NVIDIA Rapids

-This example runs on a DGX-1 and uses the RAPIDS Container taken from NGC
+This example runs on a DGX-1 and uses the RAPIDS Container taken from NGC.
+cuDF is a GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data.

 nvidia-docker run -it -p 29999:29999  --rm -v `pwd`:`pwd` -w `pwd` nvcr.io/nvidia/rapidsai/rapidsai:cuda10.0-runtime-ubuntu18.04